nmouhoub/Multilayer-Network-Topology-Generator-MNTG/README.md

 You will need to have or install all the following packages:

-* CMake 3.2 or newer
+* Make 4.0 or newer
 * C++17 capable compiler
-* Doxygen for docs
+* (optional) Doxygen for docs
 * (optional) Graphviz for more graphs in docs
 * (optional) PlantUML for more UML diagrams (PlantUML needs Java)

 ## Building the program

-For building the program, just type:
+For building the program, just type in the >random-generator directory:

 ```
 make mntg